wilsonng-234/Covid19-Data-Explorer/README.md

 ## Unit testing

-Please find the unit tests and the code coverage report in Team16/document/
+Please find the unit tests and the code coverage report in Team16/document/.

 ## Documentation

-Please find the project documentation in the the [JavaDoc Documentation](https://please-a-plus.github.io/COMP3111-T24-deCOVID/build/docs/javadoc/).
+Please find the project documentation in the Team16/document/.

 ## Ng Chak Sang